donzgold/JustMC_compilator/documentation/en_US/actions/controller.md

 **Name:** Catch Error\
 **Type:** Action without value\
-**Description:** Catches a code error inside the pistons as a "ID - Message" dictionary, assigns the result to a variable.\
+**Description:** Catches a code error inside the pistons as an \"ID - Message\" dictionary, assigns the result to a variable.\
 **Additional info:**\
 &nbsp;&nbsp;Does not catch global or fatal errors.